 To make rose gold hair a reality, your stylist will begin by bleaching your hair to create a blank slate.
 It’s important to note that bleach will always damage hair, but a salon professional can help you restore the look of beautiful strands.
 If you’re not a natural blonde, it will likely take several sessions to lift the color from your strands safely.
 Once your hair is ready for color, your stylist will paint a masterful combination of pink, gold, and even more blonde throughout your locks.

-Lastly, you should incorporate a deep conditioner treatment into your care routine once a week.
-While there’s no way to prevent damage caused by bleach, the proper treatment can provide an indulgent reinforcing formula that leaves your hair looking beautiful and feeling healthy.
-We suggest L'Oréal Professionnel Serie Expert Inforcer Masque.
+While there’s no way to prevent damage caused by bleach, the proper treatment can leave your hair looking beautiful and feeling healthy.
+We suggest adding a weekly hair mask like L'Oréal Professionnel Absolut Repair Resurfacing Golden Masque to your routine.

 The Best Rose Gold Hair Colors To Try Now